 Are Peaches Bad for Parrots?

-Peach stones are toxic to parrots as they contain the chemical compound amygdalin, which turns into cyanide when chewed and digested.
-Small parrots are most at risk, but peach stones can poison all species.
+Peach stones are toxic to parrots because they contain the chemical compound amygdalin, which becomes cyanide when chewed and digested.
+The stone (seed) is also a choking hazard.

 Can Parrots Drink Peach Juice?